Kruger Park Travel

 The distance and time chart is important for self-drive safari holidays as it helps with planning your daily game drives and travelling onwards to rest camps on your safari holiday itinerary.
 It’s most important for gauging distance and times between rest camps to ensure you arrive at your accommodation in Kruger Park on time before the gate closes.

 Visitors who arrive at a rest camp after the official gate closing time may be fined.
 It’s an inconvenience and irritating.
-It’s best to plan ahead so you don’t make the mistake of misjudging your timing and being late for the gate.
+It’s best to plan so you don’t make the mistake of misjudging your timing and being late for the gate.

 Distances between the main gates and rest camps are calculated on the basis that a driver sticks to the maximum speed limit on the tar roads.
 It does not allow for time to stop for game sightings.
 This needs to be factored into your travelling time.
 Allow an additional 2.5 hours for game viewing between camps.